vplauzon/GramParser/documentation/quickstart.md

 # Quickstart:  Implementing a DSL

-Let's say we want to implement a simple DSL.
+Let's implement a simple DSL using [GramParser](https://github.com/vplauzon/GramParser).

 We want to be able to read a configuration file of the form:

 ```Python
 location = Canada